 When choosing a paint color, hold it up to a white piece of paper.
 This will show you the intensity of the color.

 You are thinking, “What in the world is the white paper test”.
-It is a way I have come up with to help client’s when deciding on different paint colors.
+It is a way I have come up with to help client’s when choosing paint colors.
 If you look at the photo on the left, the color looks really light doesn’t it?

 Now how light does the paint look?
 See how holding a white piece of paper changes your perspective on how dark the color truly looks?